Steak 'n Shake: Under Sardar Biglari

 In 2021, Steak N' Shake made a strategic decision to transition away from casual dining and become a fast food restaurant.
 Steak 'n Shake replaced lunch counters with self-serve kiosks in 2021 to improve efficiency and reduce costs.
 The chain estimated that remodeling and adding kiosks to each restaurant would cost between $100,000 and $200,000.
 Changing the service model allowed a significant reduction of store staff.
 According to management, the old casual dining model faced the challenge of long food preparation time and a cost structure that required paying wait staff.
 Long-term strategy is to empower customers to place and pick up their own orders.

 In February 2025, Steak N' Shake announced it would start making fries with 100% beef tallow by March 1.
-This announcement was later praised publicly by US Health and Human Services Secretary Robert F. Kennedy Jr., who used it as an example of his "Make America Healthy Again" agenda.
-In March, Steak N' Shake announced that by April 2, they would switch to 100% Grade A Wisconsin butter to replace their "buttery blend", which contained seed oils.
+This announcement was later praised publicly by US Health and Human Services Secretary Robert F. Kennedy Jr., who used it as an example of his "Make America Healthy Again" agenda, although it was criticized by health experts and scientists.
+In March, Steak N' Shake announced that by April 2, they would switch to 100% Grade A Wisconsin butter to replace their "buttery blend," which contained seed oils.

 In May 2025, Steak N' Shake announced it would begin accepting Bitcoin as payment at all U.S. locations, which will eventually include "all international units" at a later date.
 On May 16, 2025, it began accepting Bitcoin payments at all U.S. locations using the Lightning network.